Preparing your company for sale

 Make use of the various tax reliefs

 It’s also important to think about the tax-efficiency of your business and personal wealth both before and after the sale to ensure that your assets are structured tax efficiently to create the best possible outcome for you and your family.
+Whilst we still have entrepreneurs relief, its limit to £1m lifetime allowance means it’s ever more important to ensure that you get full use of it, and so ensuring that spouse or other family co-ownership is put in place in time and in accordance with the qualifying conditions to ensure the relief can be obtained.

 Determine a realistic value for your company

-Armed with this knowledge, set a realistic asking price for your business.
+Set a realistic asking price for your business.
 Too high and you’ll scare off potential buyers, too low and it could look like there is something wrong with your business.
 That’s why it pays to retain the services of a specialist corporate finance accountant who will assess the value of your business based on current and forecast market conditions, identify the value drivers and help you evaluate the offers you’ll receive.

 There’s little point in building up value in your business only to see it undone by a valuation that doesn’t stand up to scrutiny or even worse fails to properly address the value drivers in your business.

 However, the increased risk of deferred consideration may create concerns from the seller’s perspective.
 In a volatile market, where the liquidity of the buyer may be an issue, sellers may become increasingly concerned about a buyer having the funds to pay the seller when they are due to be paid.
 This will lead to some difficult and potentially unresolvable discussions around security for deferred consideration, whether charges, cash deposits in escrow accounts or some form of insurance solution.
 This issue may increase the deal risk profile for a seller and should potentially be factored into the headline price.
-Again, another reason to appoint the right team to fight your corner!
+Again, another reason to appoint the right advisors to fight your corner!

 Lock in and incentivise your key staff

 Not only will your senior management team and key employees be key to the success of your deal, they will have also played an important role in helping you build up value in your business.
-In our previous article on the employee shareholder, we explored the various HMRC approved share option schemes and other mechanisms you can put in place to not only attract but also lock in and retain key employees who are going to be essential to the future success of your business, ensuring that their long term interests are aligned with your long term goals.
+In our article on the employee shareholder, we explored the various HMRC approved share option schemes and other mechanisms you can put in place to not only attract but also lock in and retain key employees who are going to be essential to the future success of your business, ensuring that their long term interests are aligned with your long term goals.
 HMRC approved schemes such as the Enterprise Management Incentive scheme can be designed as ‘exit’ only and are a great way of incentivising management for the long term as well as allowing them to participate in the value realised from the sale process.

 Once you’ve agreed to sell, not only will your key employees be needed to help with the sale process, they’ll also be needed to help you whilst you’re balancing the competing pressures of managing the deal and leading the business.